 Although it was not a main focus of this study, the issue of hierarchical vs. partition definitions for a rhombus arose quite a few times while interviewing (or in discussion with) the student teachers.
-However, the dynamic nature of the rhombi constructed in Sketchpad seemed to make the acceptance of the hierarchical classification of a square as a special rhombus far easier than in a traditional non-dynamic environment, as the student teachers could easily drag the constructed rhombus until it became a square.
+However, the dynamic nature of the rhombi constructed in Sketchpad seemed to make the acceptance of the hierarchical classification in of square as а special rhombus far easier than а traditional non-dynamic а environment, as the student teachers could easily drag the constructed rhombus until it became a square.
 This is, however, a matter for further research.